I kicked off February on a plane to Swaziland.

 It turns out that if you skip your outbound leg of a round-trip ticket, your return flight is automatically cancelled.
 Cue me panicking I was going to have to spend a ton of money to get out of Cape Town.

-Fortunately, the price of the flight didn’t end up being quite so painful, but me then accidentally buying it for the wrong day was like sticking toothpicks under my toenails and kicking a wall.
+Fortunately, the price of the flight didn’t end up being quite so painful, but me accidentally buying it for the wrong day was like sticking toothpicks under my toenails and kicking a wall.

-There were a couple of upsides to having to unexpectedly buy a new flight to Lisbon: I got to fly with Emirates over Angolan Airlines, and I got to spend my layover in Dubai rather than Luanda.
+There were a couple of upsides to having to unexpectedly buy a new flight to Lisbon: I got to fly with Emirates instead of Angolan Airlines, and I got to spend my layover in Dubai rather than Luanda.
 I’d never been to Dubai before, but when I discovered I could stopover there for no extra cost, I gave myself 24 hours to explore.